3s-joaolopes/Project/README.md

-This project (developed using the Foundry framework) consists on the creation of a vault which stores tokens locked for a certain amount of time and distributes rewards to depositors.
+This project consists on the creation of a vault is which depositors can lock tokens and claim rewards.

+### Repo

+This repo was developed using the [Foundry framework](https://book.getfoundry.sh/).

+In this repo you can actually find two versions of the vault (explained bellow), as well as the tests used to verify the security of such vaults.

+The main components of this repo are:
+- src folder
+    - vault
+    - vault v2
+    - reward token (Omnichain fungible token)
+    - proxy
+- test folder
+    - unit tests
+    - fuzz tests
+    - invariant tests

+The code quality of the tests increases with complexity, with the invariant tests being the cleanest.

 ### Vault